shawnweisfeld/dallasgivecamphandbook/docs/dev.md

 Many times we will develop the websites for our charities using the temporary domain name provided by the hosting company, and only after we get approval from our charities, do we do the DNS swing to the new domain.

 While the temporary URL will still work after you do the DNS swing, it is best practice, to update all the links on the site to point to the new domain name.
-I like the "Better Search Replace" plugin by Delicious Brains to do this.
+I like the [Better Search Replace](https://wordpress.org/plugins/better-search-replace/) plugin by Delicious Brains to do this.
 - After you install it you will see a menu entry under "tools".
 - In the search for box type the full URL (i.e. http://1234-123.el-alt.com), in the replace with box type the full URL (i.e. http://www.mycharity.org)